A post from over a year ago has come back to mind...I guess I needed to read it again. Maybe you do too...

 This past June while attending the local county fair my brother-in-law came across a picture in a scrapbook from years ago.
-It was of me during my early years of high school and as he showed his wife, my husband and children I was embarrassed.
+It was of me during my early high school days and as he showed his wife, my husband and children I was embarrassed.

 Though everyone laughed, I hurt as I recalled many negative feelings associated with my looks.
 What really hurts is they haven’t entirely disappeared over the past 20 years.
 As a child and teen I was a tomboy who enjoyed sports and life on the farm much more than fashion, make-up and the latest hairstyles and my picture proved it.

 The doubts on the outside weren’t the only ones I recalled as I took a look at who I once was - I recalled the insecurities as well.
 The picture brought back a statement I’ve said to myself quite often as I’ve journeyed through life, “look at me!”

 These words have never been an attempt to catch everyone’s attention, but instead have given me a reason to doubt.
 Many times I’ve looked at myself and thought I wasn’t good enough, pretty enough, smart enough or worthy enough to do whatever it was someone was asking me to do.

 After giving my life to Christ in my early 20’s I caught myself giving the same response to God – “Look at me!!”
 He obviously had made a mistake; I wasn’t the girl for the job!

 In the past few years God has used one of my children’s favorite stories to speak to me.
 My kids are intrigued with the idea of walking on water and have attempted to do it themselves, but more important than Jesus’ ability to defy nature is the message He has for all of us.